 After an unusual end to last season following a pandemic-enforced break in play, Liverpool managed to hold their nerve in order to lift their first English top-flight trophy in 30 years.
 Arsenal then went on to beat Chelsea in the FA Cup final to end the domestic season in England on August 1.

-Similar to La Liga, the 2020/21 Premier League season kicked off on September 12, around five weeks later than usual.
+Like La Liga, the 2020/21 Premier League season kicked off on September 12, around five weeks later than usual.
 That's both due to the previous season not being played to completion until July as well as Europa League and Champions League football having been postponed until August.

 Read on for full details on how to get a live stream of the 2020/21 Premier League season online with our guide below.